yohman/25-1-UIUX/Overview.md

      - Potential features or unique value propositions

 ---

-# Week 2: Understanding Human Cognitive Characteristics
+## Week 2: Understanding Human Cognitive Characteristics
 **Objective:** Delve into how human cognition affects design choices.
 By understanding the limits of memory, attention, and cognitive load, students will learn to create more intuitive and user-friendly interfaces.
 Begin persona creation to ground your design decisions in real (or hypothetical) user behaviors and needs.

----

-## What Are Human Cognitive Characteristics?
+### What Are Human Cognitive Characteristics?

-In UI/UX design, **human cognitive characteristics** refer to the ways in which people perceive, process, and retain information.
-Designers who understand these characteristics can create products that align with how the human mind naturally works.
+In UI/UX design, **human cognitive characteristics** refer to how people perceive, process, and retain information.
+Designers who understand these can create products that align with how the mind naturally works.
 Key principles include:

 1. **Limited Working Memory**
    - **Example**: People can typically hold about 4–7 items in their short-term memory at once.
 If an app screen has too many action items or requires complex recall (e.g., multiple steps or codes), it overwhelms the user.